 What started as a cosmetics company that just sold lip kits has now become a full-fledged cosmetics and skincare brand.
 Through her product’s popularity, Jenner decided that she wanted to expand her company to include all types of makeup, tools, and skincare.

 With Kylie Cosmetics’ success and her knowledge of the beauty industry, Jenner expanded her Kylie Cosmetics empire with Kylie Skin.
-She decided that with the knowledge she obtained to building her first company, she would launch another one separate from it.
+She decided that with the knowledge she obtained to building her first company.
+She would launch another one separate from it.

 Along with that, Jenner announced that she was selling 51% of her company to beauty giant Coty.
-Whatever doubts existed before about Jenner not being a billionaire were erased when news broke that she was selling shares that would value her business at about $1.2 billion.
-It not only helped Coty get a social-media-savvy brand to reach a different audience, but it also gave Jenner a chance of expansion and much money.
+Whatever doubts existed before about Jenner not being a billionaire were erased.
+When news broke that she was selling shares that would value her business at about $1.2 billion.
+It not only helped Coty get a social-media-savvy brand to reach a different audience.
+But it also gave Jenner a chance of expansion and much money.

 10) Having the right team

-A winning team that shares the same values and understands the key components is essential because the message should be the same throughout any venture.
+A winning team that shares the same values and understands the key components is essential.
+Because the message should be the same throughout any venture.

 Kylie Jenner has become an untouchable force through her social media presence, influence, and ability to use PR and marketing to shed light on her life.
-Her business success may partly be attributed to her celebrity status.
+Her business success may partly attributed to her celebrity status.
 Even so, her ability to understand her role and how it can play to her advantage has played a big part in her success.
 She is the epitome of influencer and social media marketing and continues to educate and inspire people worldwide.